-Your playroom doesn’t have to be undefined disarray.
-In fact, creating distinct areas is more inviting and safeguards from disorganization.
-For example, designate a corner for arts and crafts with a child-sized table, chairs, and a storage units for art supplies in one corner.
+Your playroom doesn’t have to be in undefined disarray.
+Creating distinct areas is more inviting and safeguards disorganization.
+For example, designate a corner for arts and crafts with a child-sized table, chairs, and storage units for art supplies in one corner.

 What are some station ideas?

 Create a cozy reading retreat with these unique ash rose knitted pillows from Kathy Kuo in the shape of veggies